 Get-WmiObject -Class Win32_Product | Select-Object Name,Version

-This command retrieves the names and versions of all software installed on the system.
+This command retrieves the names and versions of all software installed.

 Using PowerShell to manage Active Directory

-PowerShell can be used to manage Active Directory, which is a critical component of Windows administration.
+PowerShell can be used to manage Active Directory, a critical Windows administration component.
 Here are some examples:

 To create a new user account in Active Directory, you can use the following command: